Adobe Stock / luckybusiness

 “The sky is so blue, the leaves are off the trees, the views can be more pronounced, the environment in general is a lot more simplified,” says Rich Gottlieb, owner of Rock & Snow, New Paltz’s outdoor gear and supplies store for more than 40 years.

-“It’s definitely so much quieter to hike during the winter,” says Heather Darley, communications assistant with the New York-New Jersey Trail Conference, which maintains more than 2,150 miles of trail across the Hudson Valley and surrounding areas.
+“It’s definitely so much quieter to hike during the winter,” says Heather Darley, who formerly served as a communications assistant with the New York-New Jersey Trail Conference, which maintains more than 2,150 miles of trail across the Hudson Valley and surrounding areas.
 “And with all the snow, you feel like you’re on an entirely different planet.”

 Hiking boots are always better because they provide better traction.
 If you’re hiking on rocky ground, they make a world of difference.
 No matter what you wear, though, being out in the winter means you might meet some ice.